CM4all/beng-proxy/doc/translation.rst

 - ``AUTO_FLUSH_CACHE``: All (successful) modifying requests (``POST``, ``PUT`` ...) flush the HTTP cache of the specified ``CACHE_TAG``.

+- ``GENERATOR``: A short symbolic identifier (alphanumeric, underscore, dash) for the entity that generates the HTTP response (according to the rest of this translation response).
+If non-empty, then this will set the ``GENERATOR`` attribute in access log datagrams.
+Without this packet, the value of the ``X-CM4all-Generator`` response header is used.

 If the translation server does not provide the ``CONTENT_TYPE`` header, :program:`beng-proxy` will attempt to discover the file type from its extended attributes (see :ref:`xattr`).